 - Download Azure AD Connect from Microsoft

-- Run installer on domain‑joined server
+- Run installer on a domain‑joined server

 - Choose Express Settings or Custom